What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 There are many different calendar options out there.

-When you’re working on your calendar, remember to put down absolutely everything you need to.
+When you’re working on your calendar, remember to put down absolutely everything you need to include.

-Schedule your piano lessons, yes, but also block out time for personal projects (even as simple as washing clothes), family events, down time, etc.
+Schedule your piano lessons, yes, but also block out time for personal projects (even as simple as doing laundry or cooking), family events, down time, etc.

 If you’re using a digital calendar, you have the benefit of setting reminders (Google Calendar & My Music Staff will email reminders and phone calendars will send a reminder notification).